 Wedding Photography at The Bloomsbury Hotel in London

-The couple leave The Bloomsbury Hotel after their wedding ceremony.
+The couple leaves The Bloomsbury Hotel after their wedding ceremony.
 Everything about the hotel is attractive, including the outside displays of foliage and greenery.

-The groom and best man wait in the Seamus Heaney Library, just before the arrival of the bride.
+The groom and best man wait in the Seamus Heaney Library, just before the bride’s arrival.

 The Bloomsbury Hotel as a Wedding Venue

 There are several wedding spaces of varying sizes that the Bloomsbury offers.
-Each has it’s own qualities and aesthetics the help to make your day a unique and memorable experience.
-You can book each space for just your ceremony or the reception or both.
+Each has its qualities and aesthetics that make your day a unique and memorable experience.
+You can book each room for just your ceremony or the reception or both.

-The venue that I have photographed in is the Seamus Heaney Library and this page features the wedding of Carrie and Evan.
+The venue that I have photographed in is the Seamus Heaney Library, and this page features Carrie and Evan’s wedding.